spack/spack/lib/spack/docs/configuration.rst

 sites at which ``/etc`` is mounted on multiple heterogeneous machines.

 -------------------------
-Scope precedence
+Scope Precedence
 -------------------------

 When spack queries for configuration parameters, it searches in higher-precedence scopes first.
-So, settings in a higher-precedence file can override those with the same key in a lower-precedence one.
+Settings in a higher-precedence file can override those with the same key in a lower-precedence one.
 For list-valued settings, Spack *prepends* higher-precedence settings to lower-precedence settings.
-Completely ignoring higher-level configuration options is supported with the ``::`` notation for keys (see :ref:`config-overrides` below).
+Completely ignoring higher-level configuration options is supported with the ``::`` notation for keys (see :ref:`config-overrides`, below).

 ^^^^^^^^^^^^^^^^^^^^^^^^
-Simple keys
+Simple Keys
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Let's look at an example of overriding a single key in a Spack file.
 If